 What are the upcoming use cases?

 In accordance with OMB M-19-26, CISA released two draft use cases alongside the five-volume guidance in December 2019.
 The use cases focus on TIC 3.0 security requirements for the traditional TIC scenario and branch office scenario, respectively.
-The finalized versions of these use cases are projected to be released in Summer 2020.
+The finalized versions of these use cases are projected to be released by the end of Calendar Year (CY) 2020.

 OMB M-19-26 also calls for CISA to develop a Remote User Use Case and cloud use cases that cover Infrastructure-as-a-Service, Software-as-a-Service, Email-as-a-Service, and Platform-as-a-Service.
 However, agencies continue to express a desire for CISA to create use cases covering zero trust, Internet of Things (IoT), partner networks, the General Services Administration (GSA) Enterprise Infrastructure Solutions (EIS) Managed Security Service (MSS), and unified communications.
 CISA is working with the Office of Management and Budget (OMB) to understand whether the use cases required in the memo need to be published first.